timotejroiko/discord.js-light/README.md

 }
 ```

-## Notes and Important Info

-Partials from events should now properly have their `partial` properties set to true.

-Fetching data does not automatically cache if cache limits are set to 0.
-Use the non-standard `Collection#forceSet` method instead to manually cache fetched items.
-Manually cached items can be accessed, updated, swept and removed normally.

-The bot member is cached by default (unless removed by the user).
-GuildMemberManager auto-sweep will still remove it if not excluded in your sweepFilter.

-The everyone role and the bot roles are cached by default (unless removed by the user).
-Roles cache is not required to check permissions for the bot itself, only to check permissions for other members.
-RoleManager auto-sweep still affects them and will remove them if they are not excluded in your sweepFilter.

-ChannelManager and GuildChannelManager should be configured together, otherwise weird things can happen if they have different configurations, use at your own risk.

-The `client.channels.fetch()` does not work if the channel's guild is not cached, it needs an additional `{ allowUnknownGuild: true }` parameter to work in that case. `guild.channels.fetch()` still works normally, even with a forged guild.

 ## Non-standard stuff

 ### ...Manager#forge

 All managers implement this method to create partial versions of uncached objects on demand.
-This enabled the user to make API requests without fetching uncached objects first.
+This enables making API requests without fetching uncached objects first.
+This is only used to send requests to the API, if you need to access the object's properties, you need to fetch it.

 ```js
 await client.users.forge(id).send("hello");